spaetzel/spaetzel.github.com/drafts/ranking-applications.markdown

 <p align="center"><img src="http://www.maplesoft.com/view.aspx?SI=19253/0/images/RankingDocuments_23.gif"/></p>

 As you can see, the popularity score is divided by the number of days since the application was published.
 This is because we want newer applications to be weighted much higher.
-However, great onlder applications can continue to recieve a high popularity score as well.
+However, great older applications can continue to recieve a high popularity score as well.

 Great applications will get a large number of high ratings from users.
 And of course, will continue to be viewed and downloaded.